 Once you can accept that you will most likely feel guilty when you start to say no, you will start to find it easier to do so.

 When you are a people pleaser you will most likely be a kind-hearted person who do not want to upset anyone.

 This will mean that when you say no to someone, you will feel as though you have let them down or ruined something that they had planned and will feel guilty.

 However, sometimes it is just not possible to please everyone and you have to put yourself first, so acknowledge your guilty feelings, but then let them go as you will know when you have made the right choice in saying no.

 5. Take Care Of Yourself

 If you can take care of yourself, you will build your self-esteem and your confidence.
-When someone has more confidence and a better self-esteem, they will have good self-worth.
+When someone has more confidence and better self-esteem, they will have good self-worth.
 You need to have self-worth in order to put yourself first.

-Work on taking care of yourself, surround yourself with positive people and work on any negative feelings you have.
+Work on taking care of yourself, surround yourself with positive people, and work on any negative feelings you have.
 Work on your confidence, and then start putting your work into practice.
 This will all help massively when it comes to saying no and putting yourself first.